datawire/ambassador-docs/reference/ambassador-with-gke.md

 ## 3. Configure and connect ambassador to the ingress

-You need to change the ingress for it to send traffic to ambassador.
-Assuming you have followed the tutorial, you should have a file named basic-ingress.yaml.
+You need to change the ingress for it to send traffic to Ambassador.
+Assuming you have followed the tutorial, you should have a file named `basic-ingress.yaml`.
 Change it to point to ambassador instead of web:

 ```yaml
 apiVersion: extensions/v1beta1